 Anthony Burgess and the Observer – Confessions of the Hack Trade

-Anthony Burgess wrote hundreds of articles for the Observer in a reviewing career lasting more than thirty years, and often referred to it as ‘my paper’.
-In this article, originally delivered as a memorial lecture for Observer literary editor Terence Kilmartin, he reflects on the job of the reviewer.
+Anthony Burgess wrote hundreds of articles for the Observer in a journalistic career which lasted more than thirty years.
+In this article, written as a memorial for the Observer‘s literary editor Terence Kilmartin, he reflects on the work of the book reviewer.

 Reviewers are lazy; critics are not.
 Reviewers are viewed by genuine writers with a mixture of foreboding and contempt.
 The status and, indeed, physical condition of the reviewer is summed up in a trenchant article by George Orwell.
 The man looks older than he is.
 He sits at a table covered with rubbish which he dare not disturb, for there may be a small cheque lying under it.